jkmoore/audio-based-game/README.md

   Lowest frequency allowed to destroy it
   Highest volume allowed to destroy it
   Lowest volume allowed to destroy it
+  HP remaining (decreases with the correct audio input from the player) Number associated with which obstacle it is, and image for that obstacle Number of units the obstacle moves per update() call (increases as the game progresses)

 The obstacle might not need to be a class, we can just have variables for the currently approaching obstacle and change them as an obstacle is destroyed and a new one approaches